sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 The workshop will follow a mini-conference format, with an agenda focused on presenting and workshopping research papers.
 The workshop will take place across two days - October 22nd and 23rd (1-5pm EST) and include keynote talks from two experts in the field: Dr. Amelia Acker, and Dr. Ryan Shaw.

 ## Proposed Agenda
 Below are a list of the accepted papers and talks that will appear at the workshop.
+We will post any additional drafts or slides to this agenda so check back as the workshop continues.

 (Note: All times EDT - for a handy time conversion based on your location see [here](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Workshop%2C+Part+1%3A+Conceptual+Models+in+Sociotechnical+Systems&iso=20201022T13&p1=263))